 Build this into your Sprint retrospectives.
 Open every retrospective with the team writing down their happiness scores on whatever scale you choose.
 Track these numbers from sprint to sprint to see the trends.
 One ScrumMaster I worked with created a simple Google Survey and sent this out before the Retrospective.
-This allowed him to add in the supporting questions of the full Happiness Metric as detailed in this Scrum Inc. blog post.
-I’ve begun recommending this approach with all my clients.
+This allowed him to add in the supporting questions of the full Crisp Happiness Metric, as detailed in this Scrum Inc. blog post I’ve begun recommending this approach with all my clients.

 Cycle Time and Escaped Defect Rate are highly quantifiable and well understood across industries.
 Smaller numbers mean you are delivering a higher quality product, faster.
 Planned-to-Done has an immediate and real impact, and provides an “early win.”
 Over time, it becomes useful mapping predictability, which helps in forecasting.
 The Happiness Metric is the “human factor,” which lets us gauge the overall team health.

 The first three measures form a self-supporting triangle that prevents gaming the system.
 If you crash your Cycle Time, then defects will almost certainly go up.
 A high Planned-to-Done ratio can be great, unless cycle time is through the roof, showing the team is getting very little done per sprint.
 Finally, by layering the Happiness Metric over the rest, you can see the human side of the equation.
 A low happiness score is nearly always a sign of underlying problems and can be a leading indicator of something else.